Gavin Rossdale: Bush

-In 1992, Rossdale established the grunge band Bush, initially known as Future Primitive, as its vocalist and rhythm guitarist after first befriending lead guitarist Nigel Pulsford in November 1991.
+In 1992, Rossdale established the grunge band Bush, initially known as Future Primitive.
+A baritone, Rossdale became the band's vocalist and rhythm guitarist after befriending lead guitarist Nigel Pulsford in November 1991.
 Their debut album, Sixteen Stone (1994), was a huge commercial success.

-Bush's albums include the aforementioned Sixteen Stone, Razorblade Suitcase, Deconstructed, The Science of Things, and Golden State.
-All albums had commercial success, which led Bush to be one of the best-selling rock groups to come out of the 1990s.
+Bush's follow-up albums include Razorblade Suitcase, Deconstructed, The Science of Things, and Golden State.
+Each had commercial success, making Bush one of the best-selling rock groups of the 1990s.
 Although the band reached superstar status in the US, they failed to have much impact in the UK.
-The main exception to this was the UK chart success of the album Razorblade Suitcase (Number 4) and its single "Swallowed" (Number 7).
+The main exception to this was the UK chart success of the album Razorblade Suitcase (number 4) and its single "Swallowed" (number 7).
 A change in record labels and management did not bode well for the band, who disbanded in 2002.